-Yes, the price is guaranteed as long as you have given all of the correct information prior to collection, this includes vehicle information and relevant documents.
+Yes, the price is guaranteed as long as you have given all of the correct information prior to collection, including vehicle information and relevant documents.
 If you are missing any of the documents or have given the wrong information, please get in touch with us as soon as possible to avoid any complications.

 How soon can you collect my vehicle?

 Soon!
-We have a typical turnaround of 48-hours, so you won’t have to wait days or weeks for your vehicle to be collected.
+We have a typical turnaround of 48 hours, so you won’t have to wait days or weeks for your vehicle to be collected.

 What days can you collect my vehicle?

-Your vehicle can be collected Monday – Friday between 8.00am – 5.00pm, excluding Bank Holidays.
+Your vehicle can be collected Monday – Friday between 8:00am – 5:00pm, excluding bank holidays.
 In some circumstances your vehicle can be collected during the weekend.
 However, this is down to the discretion of the collector.
 The collecting agent will contact you to discuss the most convenient day and time for you.